bootsie123/bg-group-sync/README.md

 # BG Group Sync

-An automated tool to sync Blackbaud community groups with Google Groups
+An automated tool to sync parents and students in Blackbaud with Google Groups.

 ## Installation